 For reasons of its own Revelation pauses more than once in its recital of ongoing events.
 These interludes give us significant information.

 The Two Witnesses

 Although the "Two Witnesses" are mentioned in only eleven verses in the entire Bible, they play a major role in the End Times.
 While the verses seem to be a straight forward description of two humans, the text gives no clues as to who they are.
 Also there are two possibilities regarding the timing of their appearance on the world stage.

 The Jehovah's Witnesses claim this literal number will come from their ranks, while others believe the 144,000 will be Jews who will be saved from the physical nation of Israel.
 Scripture does not support either of these claims.

 A Dragon and Two Beasts

-Although much prophecy is not completely understood until after it has been fulfilled, considering the fact that the Lord devotes two chapters to these "Babylons" makes it imperative that we ensure we, at the very least, grasp the broad outlines of the message that is being given us.
+Although much prophecy is not completely understood until after it has been fulfilled, considering the fact that the Lord devotes two chapters to these "Babylons" makes it imperative that we ensure that we at least grasp the broad outlines of the message that is being given us.
 In fact, make no mistake... these chapters are a crucial warning dealing as they do with specific targets of the wrath of God.
 Chapter 17 deals with the spiritual side of Babylon - a false religious system, while chapter 18 deals with Babylon as a political and commercial system.
 They are two faces of the same coin that operate independently of and in opposition to the true God.
-Includes ‘What Was The Significance of the Tower of Babel?’

 Part V...
 The Millennium, Heaven and Hell